 - SMT was the same as placebo when comparing disability, flexibility, mobility, and pain medication use.

-- SMT was better than acupuncture in improving pain and function in chronic non-specific low back pain (evidence grade: low).
+- SMT was better than acupuncture in improving pain and function in chronic nonspecific low back pain (low-quality evidence).

-- Results from studies comparing manipulation to massage, medication, or physiotherapy (massage, analgesic currents, and diathermy) were inconsistent, either in favor of manipulation or indicating no significant difference between the two (evidence grade: low).
+- Results from studies comparing manipulation to massage, medication, or physiotherapy (massage, analgesic currents, and diathermy) were inconsistent, either in favor of manipulation or indicating no significant difference between the two (low-quality evidence).

 - A greater number of manipulation treatments alone or combined with PT decreased pain and improved disability.

-- 12 systematic reviews of 69 trials published through 2006 using Cochrane found the following:
+- Twelve systematic reviews of 69 trials published through 2006 using the Cochrane database found the following:

 - SMT was moderately superior to sham manipulation and therapies thought to be ineffective and harmful.